evanacox/honors-forum-project/docs/language/high_level.md

 ### Optimization
 IRs also make it easy for compilers to do automated optimization, enabling a "smart" compiler to rewrite parts of a program in order to make them faster for the computer to actually execute.

-These tricks can be math trickery, reducing/removing unnecessary work, or much more complex and wider-reaching optimizations that I can't explain in a sentence.
+These tricks can be math trickery, reducing/removing unnecessary work, or much more complex and wider-reaching optimizations that I can't explain in a single sentence (or even a few paragraphs, for that matter).

+> Note: Nearly all modern research into compilers is going into optimization, because for the most part the other parts of compilers are solved problems.
+Optimization is by far the most complex part of any compiler, and it will not be covered very deeply in these articles.

 ### Machine Code
 Finally, this step is the result of the compiler: a program the computer understands.

-The IR is fully translated into machine code, and then that machine code is put into file (usually an `.exe`) that a user can then execute.
+The IR is fully translated into machine code, and then that machine code is put into a file (usually an `.exe`) that a user can then execute.